“Ko’olau” and “Pono” are registered trademarks of the Ko’olau Guitar and ‘Ukulele Company

 As for sharp fret ends, be assured that Pono ukuleles NEVER leave our factory (or follow-up inspection stations) with sharp fret ends.
 In fact, all final end fret work must pass what we call the “baby butt” inspection.
 Frets are meticulously filed, sanded, and buffed until they are as smooth as a babies little behind, or as we say in Hawaii “okole.”

-As for the fretboard, and sharp fret ends, if there is too much humidity the frets can possibly become dislodged from the slot, thus needing to be reset.
+If there is too much humidity the frets can possibly become dislodged from the slot, thus needing to be reset.
 And due to the fingerboard becoming wider (expanding), there will be a slight gap between the end of the fret and the edge of the fingerboard.
 This looks bad and may need a little adjustment, but not a big problem.

 Most of our customers say “but I take good care of my instrument, I even have dehumidifiers in my case.”
 And that’s good, but when your humidity is naturally 20% to 40% or less (such as in most of the western US states), or becomes low due to heating and air conditioning (which is the rest of the country), then regardless of how many humidifiers you have your instrument woods will shrink.
-The good news is that eventually your instrument will acclimate to your environment, but in the meantime it will expand and contract.
+The good news is that eventually your instrument will acclimate to your environment.
+In the meantime it will expand and contract.
 Back to the fingerboard, whether it’s a $200 guitar or ukulele, or $4000, fret ends will protrude and be sharp if the fingerboard has shrunk.

 To illustrate and readily show the above explanation, you could turn on your bathroom shower (hot water).
 Leave it on for as long as you feel comfortable wasting hot water.
 Set your guitar or ukulele in the bathroom and close the door (not in the shower, but somewhere in the bathroom).
 After turning off the water in about 10 or 15 minutes, continue to leave the instrument in the bathroom for an hour or so to fully absorb any left over moisture.
 In most cases you will immediately feel your frets less sharp because your fingerboard has now expanded.